 So, there you have our favourite dog-friendly places in Bournemouth and if that’s whetted your appetite for a longer stay, fear not.
 We have also compiled a list of pet-friendly holidays in Dorset that are second to none.
 Do you like the sound of planning your day as you enjoy a morning coffee on the patio, curling up with a book in front of a wood-burning stove?

-Nestled in the beautiful countryside on the south coast, there are some dog friendly lodges in Bournemouth, in fact, you’ll be spoilt for choice.
+Nestled in the beautiful countryside on the south coast, there are some dog friendly lodges in Bournemouth you’ll be spoilt for choice.